Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/loyola-blakefield-challenge.typ

     columns: 2,

     [
-      - Our intake sleds cause the triballs to not fire in a close groupping that we want.
+      - Our intake sleds cause the triballs to not fire in a close grouping that we want.
 This hurt our skill run.
       - The kicker wasn't prioritized as much in matches but it was still useful.

       #align(center)[